Home Heating Systems Will Be Put To The Test As Polar Vortex Looms

 If you have been watching any local weather news in St Louis, there's a good chance you know we are about to be hit this week with a polar vortex.
 This will be the third time in the last decade that the St Louis area will experience extremely frigid temperatures due to a polar vortex system.
 When this occurs, your home heating system is going to be put to the test like no other time this winter.

 What Exactly Is A Polar Vortex?

-Just hearing the phrase “Polar Vortex” can make you feel chilly.
+Just hearing the phrase "Polar Vortex" can make you feel chilly.
 A polar vortex is described as a low pressure weather system that originates in the arctic at the top of the northern hemisphere.
 Occasionally, these low pressure systems break off into separate weather patterns and make their way south bringing sub zero temperatures and winds with them.
-As these large cold fronts move south, they tend to blanket large extremely large area in North America lasing anywhere between 3-10 days.
+As these large cold fronts move south, they tend to blanket large extremely large area in North America lasting anywhere between 3-10 days.
 In the past, Polar Vortex patterns have been known to hit as far south as Florida.

 The Last Time St Louis Experienced A Polar Vortex

 The last major polar vortex to hit the St Louis area was in late January, early February of 2014.
 During that period, St Louis experienced below average temperatures for almost two weeks.
 Below is some historical weather data during that time frame:

 - The average high temperature in Feb 2014 was 36.5F (-8.5F colder than the average high temp in Feb)